 26. Hard Part with Quiff and Skin Fade

-The hard part with a quiff and skin fade is a look that is seriously stylish and cool.
+The hard part with a quiff and skin fade is one of the most stylish white boy haircuts.
 A hard part refers to a shaved section in the hair, which creates a clean line down to the scalp.
 It can be worn to the side and adapted to suit a wide range of hair textures and types and various styles.
 The quiff is all about volume, while the skin fade creates a more neat and polished appearance.
 Combining these three elements produces a timeless, manly hairstyle and has an old-school feel to it.

 27. Short Textured Bangs

-Short textured bangs are a great option for a simple and fuss-free look.
+Short textured bangs are a great haircut for boys who want a simple and fuss-free look.
 Short hair is easy to manage and requires almost no style time, but it can still be interesting.
 Bangs are an excellent choice for boys because they can be cute and messy and draw attention to the face.
-The cut has layeres and looks more natural than other fringe options, for example, blunt bangs or an asymmetrical style.
+The cut has layers and looks more natural than other fringe options, for example, blunt bangs or an asymmetrical style.

 28. Faux Hawk with Drop Fade